Skip to Content

 It typically means taking care of yourself and providing for your basic needs — food, clothing and shelter — perhaps without adult assistance.
 You will have to manage your bills and your income, too.

-Can parents fight against it?
+Can parents fight against emancipation?

 Parents may speak against the emancipation of their minor child in a legal setting.
 However, those petitioning to become emancipated also have the right to make their case before a judge or court.
 Judges consider the minor’s argument in favor of emancipation as well as the parents’ argument against it.
 Judges also look at the maturity of the petitioner and determine if they can take care of themselves before approving any emancipation request.